Microsoft Continues Porting Visual C++ To Linux

 You do realize that most of the complaints you have are basically moving a Linux desktop more toward what MS has done with Windows desktop.
 PulseAudio bears no small resemblence to Windows Vista+ audio stack (in terms of architecture). systemd similarly resembles the way microsoft services work, journald resembles event viewer design, networkmanager is pretty much the same way Windows does network management, dconf acts a lot like the registry.

 If anything, I'd say MS is worse at many of these.
-As much as
+As much as I object to journald, event viewer is worse. systemd does make some things more complex, but not nearly so much as the way microsoft handles services. dconf is at least more straightforward and more powerful than windows registry.

 Re: (Score:2)